SuleimanFarah/sunpy/GSoC.md

 We have several SunPy related wiki pages for GSOoC with [[GSoC: Advice for Students]] being the main one.

 We have a [[GSoC Application template | GSoC: Student Application Template]], it should form the basis for your application.
-But it does not have to be taken as the the definite version.
+But it does not have to be taken as the definite version.

 [[GSoC: Mentors and Accepted Students]] is for mentors and accepted students.